p-rubi/maplibre-gl-dual-scale-control/README.md

 # maplibre-dual-scale-control

-This repository is a small fork of `mapbox-gl-dual-scale-control`, adapted to work with Maplibre GL (tested with Maplibre GL v5.0).
-Maplibre is an open-source, community-driven fork of Mapbox GL.
+This repository is a small fork of `mapbox-gl-dual-scale-control`, adapted to work with MapLibre GL JS (tested in v5.0).
 This project preserves the original authorship and license while applying compatibility fixes and minor styling adjustments.
-It provides a dual-unit (metric and imperial) scale control for Maplibre GL, inspired by Leaflet JS’s dual-unit scale control.
+It provides a dual-unit (metric and imperial) scale control for MapLibre GL, inspired by dual-unit scale controls available in other map frameworks such as Leaflet.

 ## Quick usage